 chapter exam will be activated for each student per week.

-informed, in writing, the maximum number of exams that will be allowed to be activated each week.
+Students who plan to progress through the curriculum at an accelerated pace will be informed, in writing, the maximum number of exams that will be allowed to be activated each week.

 Students are responsible to ensure all chapter exams are completed by the